Guillo Zuñiga

-Guillermo Enrique Zuñiga (zoon-YEE-gah; born October 10, 1998) is a Colombian professional baseball pitcher in the Seattle Mariners organization.
+Guillermo Enrique Zuñiga (zoon-YEE-gah; born October 10, 1998) is a Colombian professional baseball pitcher in the New York Mets organization.
 He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals and Los Angeles Angels.

 Professional career

 Atlanta Braves

 Zuñiga signed with the Atlanta Braves as an international free agent on July 2, 2016.
 He made his professional debut with the Dominican Summer League Braves, posting a 2.61 ERA in five games.
 In 2017, Zuñiga pitched in eight games (starting six) for the rookie-level Gulf Coast Braves, registering an 0–3 record and 5.59 ERA with 12 strikeouts in 19.1 innings of work.

 On October 2, 2017, Braves general manager John Coppolella and international scouting director Gordon Blakely resigned after an MLB investigation into their activities discovered several rules violations regarding international signings.
 On November 21, MLB ordered that Zuñiga and several other players were released from their contracts and declared to be free agents.